Murray Craig

 He was capped for Scotland at Under 21 and Scotland 'A' level.
 He was also in the Scottish Thistles squad which toured New Zealand in 1997.

 He represented the Exiles District side, winning the Scottish Inter-District Championship in 1994-95 season.

 He was capped for the Exile side while playing his rugby for Waterloo.
-He left Waterloo in 1995.

-Joining Leicester Tigers for a season till 1996.

-He joined Nottingham Rugby in season 1996-97.
+He left Waterloo in 1995. joining Leicester Tigers for a season until 1996.
+He subsequently joined Nottingham Rugby in season 1996-97.

-Craig joined Glasgow Warriors for the start of the 1998-99 season from Edinburgh Rugby.
+Craig then returned to Scotland joining Edinburgh Rugby for the 1997-98 season before switching to Glasgow Warriors ahead of the 1998-99 season.
 He played in Glasgow's pre-season match against Richmond, coming off the bench for his non-competitive debut.
 However he later failed a medical with Glasgow and was released.

 In October 1998, Craig made the decision to move to Exeter Chiefs.
-Craig's two-year package - believed to be worth a total of £100,000, includes a house, car and a part-time PE teaching post at a local sports college.
+Craig's two-year package - believed to be worth a total of £100,000, included a house, car and a part-time PE teaching post at a local sports college.